AckerlyXu/heima/articles/media-services/media-services-rest-get-media-processor.md

 > When working with the Media Services REST API, the following considerations apply:
 >
 > When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
 For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md).
 >
-> You must make subsequent calls to the URI as described in [Access the Azure Media Services API with REST](./media-services-rest-connect-with-aad.md).
->
->

 The following REST call shows how to get a media processor instance by name (in this case, **Media Encoder Standard**).